If you’re about to retire and want to create an immediate source of retirement income, you should investigate immediate annuities.

 You can set one up at the time of retirement, and it will begin providing you with income payments immediately.
-In addition, it can be setup to provide you with income for the rest of your life.
+In addition, it can be set up to provide you with income for the rest of your life.

-In that way, an immediate annuity can function like a defined benefit pension, if you’re not already covered by one through your employer.
+In that way, an immediate annuity can function like a defined benefit pension if you’re not already covered by one through your employer.

-What are Immediate Annuities?
+What Are Immediate Annuities?

 You can set up the income payments so that you will receive them for the rest of your life, or you can have them run for a specific period of time, such as 20 years.

-Like most annuities, immediate annuities can function like a defined benefit pension plan, that will provide you with a steady income throughout your life.
+Like most annuities, immediate annuities can function like a defined benefit pension plan that will provide you with a steady income throughout your life.
 But what distinguishes them from other types of annuities is that you can begin receiving payments immediately after establishing the annuity.

 Other annuities require that a certain amount of time passes before you start receiving income.
 But with immediate annuities, you turn the money over to the insurance company, and you begin receiving income right away.

 How Immediate Annuities Work

 To set up an immediate annuity, you make a one-time lump sum annuity payment to the insurance company – which is referred to as a “premium”.

 You can choose the sequence of income payments.
 For example, you can select monthly income payments, or some other frequency, such as quarterly, semiannually or even annually, if that’s your preference.

-The interest rate, also called annuity rate, is set at the time that you open the annuity, and will be fixed for the life of the contract – which is the rest of your life.
+The interest rate also called the annuity rate, is set at the time that you open the annuity and will be fixed for the life of the contract – which is the rest of your life.

-When you set up the annuity, you can choose to receive income for the rest of your life.
+When you set up an annuity, you can choose to receive income for the rest of your life.
 But if you want your spouse to continue receiving income even after your death, you should choose an income payment period covering a specific amount of time.

 If you were to die at, say, 80, you could arrange the annuity such that your spouse will continue receiving benefits for the remaining 10 years of the contract.
 You can also choose a joint annuitant option, but there will be additional fees for this.

-But you can add a death benefit rider that will provide that benefit, while the annuity itself is providing you with a living benefit.
+But you can add a death benefit rider that will provide that benefit while the annuity itself is providing you with a living benefit.
 The rider will reduce the size of the income payments that you receive on the annuity, but it will enable you to provide for your heirs upon your death.

 As is the case with any annuity you may choose to invest in, you should always carefully explore all of the various options that are available with them.
 The addition of a single benefit could make the difference in whether or not an annuity will work for you.